tomedegroot/study-material/LPIC102/topic-105-Shells-Scripting-and-Data-Management.md

 `$ export NAME=Tom
 `$ ./my_command1`

-So my_command1 has access to the variable that is exported.
-Just typing `export` gives an overview of all the currently **exported** variables.
+So my_command1 has access to the variable that is exported **to the environment of my_command1**.
+Just typing `export` gives an overview of all variables automatically exported to the environment of child processes.

 ####Setting a variable from a child